Varmint rifle

-Varmint guns fill a design gap between the more powerful big game rifles and the less powerful rimfire firearms.

-Big game rifles are more suitable for stalking and taking down individual large-sized animals such as reindeer, elk and buffalo at medium ranges, but not adequate for frequent repeated firing.
-Rimfire firearms (such as the highly popular .22 LR caliber) are best used to shoot small vermin such as squirrels and rats at close distances, and are somewhat underpowered for many outdoor rodents (which are often alert enough to spot hunters from a long distance away and flee or hide underground), small predators such as coyotes and larger feral animals such as goats and pigs.
-The varmint rifles are very suitable for repeated medium/long-range shots from a fixed firing position, thus fulfilling and overlapping the functional demands with both in terms of hunting applications.
+Varmint rifles fill a practical gap between the more powerful big game rifles and the less powerful rimfire firearms.
+Big-caliber hunting rifles are more suitable for taking down individual large animals such as reindeer, elk and buffalo at medium ranges, but not adequate for frequent repeated firing due to excessive waste heat and recoil.
+Rimfire (such as the highly popular .22 LR caliber) rifles, while great for shooting small vermin out in the open (such as squirrels and rats) at close distances, are somewhat underpowered for many outdoor rodents (which are often alert enough to spot hunters from beyond the effective ranges of rimfire rifles), small predators (such as coyotes) and larger feral animals such as goats and pigs; while indoor, rimfire rifles are often overpowered with unnecessary risks of collateral damages from overpenetration, ricochetting and stray shots.
+Varmint centerfire rifles are very suitable for repeated medium/long-range precision shots from a fixed firing position, and varmint air rifles are great for shooting indoor, thus fulfilling the functional demands of both types of varmint hunting applications.

 Common design elements

 While any rifle of sufficient power can be used to dispatch targets of opportunity (the venerable .30-30 Winchester lever action and the Ruger Mini-14 are common truck guns or ranch guns kept handy for this) the deliberate taking of varmints requires special characteristics more common to target rifles than "normal" hunting rifles.